-There’s nothing unique about this new tequila brand — sans the involvement of a Boston-based company (Latitude Beverage), which is a bit strange on the surface — except the price.
+There’s nothing unique about this new-ish tequila brand. except the price.
 To find a blanco that with real character (earthy, a slight minerality, spicy) at $25 is a steal.

 Blanco tequila infused with grapefruit and hibiscus (they also offer Valencia Orange and Cucumber Jalapeño flavors).
 Also female-owned, also a rarity.
 The fruit on the nose here is exquisite.
 It’s not a sipper, but rather your ideal base for a Paloma.

 Chances are the bar you’re going to this week will have Patrón.
 You may have to pay extra for it — that’s fine.
 Even if you’re very familiar with this premium tequila, it’s nice to have around (and it’s additive-free, which isn’t as common as you think).
 We’ll stick with the silver (citrus, agave, pepper … it’s a nice, bright combo of flavors and aromas), but Gran Patrón Smoky is an interesting tequila take on mezcal.